Mike Wheeler (Stranger Things): Season 4

-Mike is now part of Hellfire, a Dungeons and Dragons club at his school, alongside Dustin and Lucas, which is run by Eddie Munson.
+Mike is now part of Hellfire, a Dungeons & Dragons club at his school, alongside Dustin and Lucas.
 He visits Eleven and Will in California where Eleven claims to be happy and Mike disparages Will when he explains that Eleven is being bullied.
 The two then witness Eleven assault her main bully and get arrested.
-She is then intercepted by Dr. Sam Owens and taken to the NINA project.
-Mike joins Will, Jonathan, and Argyle to find Eleven after the US army attacks the house, and Suzie, Dustin's girlfriend, helps them find the coordinates for NINA.
+She is then intercepted by Dr. Sam Owens and taken to the NINA project, a research facility in Nevada.
+Mike joins Will, Jonathan, and Argyle (Eduardo Franco) to find Eleven after the US army attacks the house, and Suzie, Dustin's girlfriend, helps them find the coordinates for NINA.
 Will shows Mike a painting of the group fighting a dragon and tells Mike that he makes Eleven not feel like a mistake and that the painting was her idea, but when Mike is not paying attention Will breaks down crying.
 They all reunite with Eleven and help her telepathically fight Vecna using an isolation tank, and when she struggles, Mike helps her overpower Vecna by telling her he loves her.
 Mike then returns to Hawkins where he reunites with his family before Will senses a presence and they all discover the Upside Down infiltrating Hawkins.

+Season 5

+Mike remains in quarantined Hawkins, living with his family and the Byers at the Wheeler house, and helps coordinate repeated searches through the Upside Down for Vecna alongside Nancy.
+The Wheeler home is later attacked by Demogorgons, resulting in Holly’s abduction and Mike’s parents being hospitalized.
+Nancy connects the attack to a vision Vecna once showed her, making Mike realize that "Mr. Whatsit", an imaginary friend Holly reported seeing, is in fact Henry Creel.
+During a mission to rescue Vecna's other child captives, Mike witnesses Will kill several Demogorgons with newfound powers.
+He supports Will as his connection to the hivemind deepens, and after Will comes out as gay, Mike apologizes for not noticing his struggle sooner, reaffirming their friendship.

+Mike joins the final mission into the Upside Down and the Abyss, assisting in the defeat of the Mind Flayer in its final form.
+After Vecna is killed, Mike reunites with Holly, but the group is immediately detained by the military.
+Realizing that Eleven has remained behind to sacrifice herself, Mike shares a final moment with her inside her mind, where she tells him she loves him and asks him to accept her decision.
+Eighteen months later, as Hawkins rebuilds, Mike prepares to graduate with his friends.
+Initially reluctant to move forward, he is encouraged by Hopper to let go of his self-blame.
+During a final Dungeons & Dragons game, now joined by Max, Mike imagines the group's futures, revealing that he becomes a writer.
+He theorizes that Eleven survived with Kali's help and chooses to believe she is alive.
+He watches Holly and her friends begin their own D&D campaign while leaving the basement.